cbaoth/Fallout-TTW/Auto Item Collector/README.md

   * Many graves and burial mounds are scripted requiring a shovel to open before they can be looted.
 They'll now be auto-opened & looted in case the PC has a shovel in its inventory.
 A message will be shown in case no shovel is needed but none was found.
   * In addition to the regular base-game `Shovel` the *Point Lookout DLC* `Fertilizer shovel` can be used too (not covered by all grave-scripts, but sensible).
 * Added filter list management (hotkey) features
-  * Added hotkey support to container menus
+  * Added hotkey support to container menu
+    * Mainly intended for the new quick-assign hotkeys below, since regular mouse interaction
   * Added left/right alt key as alternatives to the left mouse button (in conjunction with the filter-list management hotkey) to avoid transferring items to/from the container when clicking on them (simply use alt key now)
     * This also allows for keyboard-only interaction
-  * Added 3 new hotkeys to quickly add/remove items to/from the custom filter lists
+  * Added 3 new quick-assign hotkeys to add/remove items to/from the custom filter lists
     * Use hotkeys `alt 0/-/=` to `remove from inclusive/exclusive list` / `add to exclusive list` / `add to inclusive list`.
-    * This avoids the user the hassle of clicking through a lot of dialogs, especially to remove from one and add to another filter list, e.g. when you are like me and update your list irregularly & in bulk whenever I get back to my "home base".
-    * Acoustic feedback is given when adding/removing items to/from the filter lists, including a separate sound in case the desired state is already present so one can simply spam the hotkeys through the list without without any info/confirmation message boxes.
+    * Quickly (bulk) modify filters while scrolling through the various menus with a single key-combination per item
+    * No dialogues, one hotkey per filter option, auto-removal from the other list if needed
+    * Acoustic feedback is given, one sound per hotkey plus a generic error sound (desired already present)
+      * Not ideal in terms of accessibility, but UI messages are hidden in menus and this was the simplest way I could came up with to provide at least feedback
 * Added a "reverse corpse looting" feature
   * Similar to the more recent bethesda games, whenever the player targets a dropped weapon, AIC will (should) find the matching corpse and loot it as if the corpse itself was targeted.
   * This is usually not a huge deal, since corpses are mostly closer and large than the dropped weapons, but it's a nice feature to have e.g. when fighting on a catwalk, the weapon is still close to the player but the corpse has fallen down (maybe even inaccessible).